dalibo/emaj/docs/en/webUsage.rst

 E-Maj Environment State
 -----------------------

-By selecting the *E-Maj* tab in the main bar, the user reaches an overview of the E-Maj environment state.
+By selecting the **E-Maj** tab in the main bar, the user reaches an overview of the E-Maj environment state.

-First, the installed **PostgreSQL** and **E-Maj** versions are displayed.
+First, the installed PostgreSQL and*E-Maj **versions** are displayed.

-If the user is connected with a *superuser* role, some buttons allow creating, updating, or dropping the ``emaj`` extension, depending on the context.
+If the user is connected with a *SUPERUSER* role, some buttons allow creating, updating, or dropping the *emaj* extension, depending on the context.

-Next, the disk space used by **E-Maj** (log tables, technical tables, and their indexes) and the portion of the global database space it represents are displayed.
+Next, the **disk space** used by E-Maj (log tables, technical tables, and their indexes) and the portion of the global database space it represents are displayed.

-The environment integrity is then checked, and the result of the :ref:`emaj_verify_all() <emaj_verify_all>` function execution is displayed.
+The environment **integrity** is then checked, and the result of the :ref:`emaj_verify_all() <emaj_verify_all>` function execution is displayed.

-The page ends with the list of all extension parameters.
+The page ends with the list of all **extension parameters**.

 Two buttons allow exporting and importing parameter configurations to or from a local file.